 (c) The progress report must also update for any elements found in the utility’s current Clean Energy Implementation Plan, as described in WAC 480-100-640.

-(5) Publicly Available Information.
+(5) Publicly available information.
 The utility must make the following information publically available on its website:

 (a) Meeting summaries and materials for advisory group meetings, including materials for future meetings;